conan-io/docs/reference/conanfile/tools/cmake.rst

 - *conanbuild.json*: The toolchain can also generate a ``conanbuild.json`` file that contains arguments to the command line ``CMake()`` helper used in the recipe ``build()`` method.
-At the moment it contains only the CMake generator.
+At the moment it contains only the CMake generator and the CMake toolchain file.
 The CMake generator will be deduced from the current Conan compiler settings:

   - For ``settings.compiler="Visual Studio"``, the CMake generator is a direct mapping of ``compiler.version``, as this version represents the IDE version, not the compiler version.
   - For ``settings.compiler=msvc``, the CMake generator will be by default the one of the Visual Studio that introduced this compiler version (``msvc 19.0`` => ``Visual Studio 14``, ``msvc 19.1`` => ``Visual Studio 15``, etc).
 This can be changed, using the ``tools.microsoft.msbuild:vs_version`` [conf] configuration.
 If it is defined, that Visual Studio version will be used as the CMake generator, and the specific compiler version and toolset will be defined in the ``conan_toolchain.cmake`` file.